-Pattaya Floating Market opened in November 2008 with a rather low key fanfare and during my recent four night stay in the city it was the one place I was determined to see.
+Pattaya Floating Market opened in November 2008 to a low-key fanfare and during my recent four night stay in the city it was a place I wanted to see.
 I didn’t expect it to better Thailand’s Famous Floating Market at Damnoen Saduak but I did presuppose it to have a flavour of the sin city itself.

-Visitors can take a boat ride on the lake for 200 baht (per boat) but on the day of our visit there were very few traders on the water and no sign of hired long boat activity.
-Looking at the lake’s rich brown colour I suspected plenty of smaller brown things had floated on the water before.
+Visitors can take a boat ride on the lake for 200 baht (per boat), but on the day of our visit there were very few traders on the water and no sign of any other boat activity.
+Looking at the lake’s rich brown colour I suspected plenty of smaller brown things floated on the water instead.

-Perhaps the market which cost 350 million baht to construct had been built on a former sewage works.
+Who knows, the market which cost 350 million baht to construct may have been built on a former sewage works.
 I had a sneaking suspicion the English/Thai script on the entrance sign (photo right) translated as below.

 Pattaya Floating Market

-I’m probably wrong with my translation, perhaps someone can help.
-If all so far appears a touch negative then please do read on because I’ve actually got some real good things to say about Pattaya’s not yet famous floating market.
+I’m probably wrong with my translation but if my summary of Pattaya’s floating market sounds a touch negative, then please do read on because I’ve got some real good things to say about Pattaya’s not yet famous floating market.
 I was pleasantly surprised at how good it was.

-The main market activity is up from the water on the jetties and sidewalks which form a village rising from the lake.
+The main market action is on the jetties and sidewalks which form a village rising from the lake.
 The village is split into four quarters representing the North, Northeastern, Central and Southern parts of Thailand, which explains why this popular market is known as The Four Regions Floating Market.

-There are over 100 shops in the market selling wood carvings, silks, art work, ornaments, t-shirts and a range of Thai food dishes many of which are regional delicacies.
+There are over 100 shops in the market selling wood carvings, silks, art work, ornaments, t-shirts and a range of Thai food dishes representing each of the four regions.

 The village had a look about it from a time long before.
-The teak structured shops had sharp angled roofs and in the market’s quieter spots you could imagine how Siam might have been many years ago.
-Not that the market was quiet, by midday a large number of Thai visitors, Asian tourists and a small number of westerners had started to make the jetties and small bridges creak.
-Nevertheless no one dared cross The Swinging Bridge.
-Knowledge of Thailand’s safety standards must span many lands.
+The teak structured shops had sharp angled roofs and in the market’s quieter spots you could imagine how Siam might have been many years ago – not that the market was quiet, by midday a large number of Thai visitors, Asian tourists and a small number of westerners had started to make the jetties and small bridges creak.
+Nevertheless, no one dared cross The Swinging Bridge – Thailand’s safety reputation sails to many lands.

-There is a huge contrast between Damnoen Saduak Floating Market and Pattaya’s Four Regions portrayal of market life on Thailand’s waters.
-One has built its reputation on tradition and the other is trying to drown its city’s tradition of ill repute.
-Nonetheless Pattaya’s version is not tacky and crude.
-The market’s vendors had seemingly genuine smiles and there was no pressure sales strategy on view, sharks wouldn’t survive long in these waters.
+There is a huge contrast between Damnoen Saduak Floating Market and Pattaya’s Four Regions portrayal of market life.
+One has built its reputation on fables and folklore, and the other is trying to drown its reputation as a sex resort.
+Nonetheless, Pattaya’s version is not tacky and crude – the market’s vendors wore smiles and there was enough genuine looking baubles, bric-a-brac, clothing and food above the waterline to suggest sharks wouldn’t survive long in the mud-colored water.

-The floating market’s official website (no link, due to an annoying pop up box) mentions daily cultural shows but during our two hour stay we witnessed no such events.
-The shows must be periodically spread out during the day and our timing was out of sync.
+The floating market’s official website (no link, due to an annoying pop up box) mentions daily cultural shows but during our two hour stay we didn’t see one.
+The shows must be periodically spread out during the day and our timing was out.
 Here’s a clip from the website.